-There are many different types of natural stones such as; sandstone, limestone, granite, basalt and slate from countries such as India, China, Vietnam, Brazil, Egypt, Morocco, Turkey and Portugal to name just a few that are commonly used for paving projects.
+There are many different types of natural stones commonly used for paving projects such as; sandstone, limestone, granite, basalt and slate from countries such as India, China, Vietnam, Brazil, Egypt, Morocco, Turkey and Portugal to name just a few.

 Stone Finishes Explained

-Natural (Cleft) – As stones like sandstone or slate are quarried and split, this natural surface results.
+- Natural (Cleft) – This natural surface results when stones like sandstone and slate are quarried and split.
 The type of stone depends how heavily riven the surface will be.

-Brushed – Steel or hard nylon brushes are used along with water to brush and wear out softer parts of the stone and create a textured finish.
-Provides an antique look to the stone.
+- Brushed – Steel or hard nylon brushes are used along with water to brush and wear out softer parts of the stone.
+This creates a textured finish and an antique look.

-Chiseled – Lines are mechanically chiseled into the stone to create an anti-slip finish.
+- Chiselled – Lines are mechanically chiselled into the stone to create an anti-slip finish.

 The edges of paving slabs may be hand cut which gives a more traditional look whilst machine sawn edges can lend themselves to a clean contemporary look.
 In a garden landscaping environment the edges of paving stones maybe bull-nosed or rounded for steps or pool surrounds or profiled in some other way for copings and pier caps.